SAP/sap-commerce-db-sync/docs/user/SUPPORT-DELETE-GUIDE.md

 # Commerce Database Sync - Deletion Support

 SAP Commerce DB Sync does support deletions.
-It it can be enabled for the transactional table using two different approaches:
+It can be enabled for the transactional table using two different approaches:
 - Default Approach using After Save Event Listener
 - Alternative approach using Remove Interceptor

-## Approached for deletions
+## Approaches for deletions

 ### Default Approach using After Save Event Listener